abrown25/qvalue/README.md

 ### Example command:

-./largeQvalue --header --col 4 --out output --param parameter_file --lambda 0,0.9,0.05 --robust QTLresults.txt
+largeQvalue --header --col 4 --out output --param parameter_file --lambda 0,0.9,0.05 --robust QTLresults.txt

 The p values can be found in the 4th column of QTLresults.txt, write the results to output and the estimated parameter values to parameter_file.
 Use values of lambda from 0 to 0.9 in steps of 0.05 to estimate proportion of null hypotheses (standard settings in qvalue) and produce estimates of q values robust for small p values.